PCleverleyGeol/Geological-Image-Classifier/README.md

 SEM PHOTO:
 CHART-CROSSPLOT:

+The model itself has been trained using Datature no-code app, with several hundred low resolution thumbnails from Fatkun Batch Downloader from Google's image search.
-Evaluation training metrics indicate an F1 of 0.7.
+Despite this, evaluation training metrics indicate an F1 of 0.7.
 I will update the repository as the model improves and also add additional categories.